 The payment gateway is one of the key elements of every e-commerce business; you can’t run an online store without it.
-The payment method has to be secure and reliable, letting your customers shop with peace of mind, knowing that their data is in good hands.
-The Spree platform lets you choose between many gateways that offer various useful features.

 Find out more about the available Spree payment gateways and how they facilitate the payment process.